TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

   - Up to 24bit Audio Data Format
   - Master Clock Outputs

-From all of this, it seems that it's a bog-standard AES3/SPDIF receiver.
+From all of this, it appears that it's a bog-standard AES3/SPDIF receiver.
 Which means that once again, Behringer didn't go too far into customizing the protocol 🔧.

 So how do you fit 16 channels 🗜 into the 192kHz the chip supports?
 Well, you don't, as I mentioned before, there are two chips. <br>
 But wait, this still leaves 8 channels, so how do you do this?
 Well, 48Khz is for two channels, math tells us that `2 * 4 = 8` and that `48 * 4 = 192` that means it can fit, with some tinkering 🤔.